DReigada/DIDA-Project/README.txt

 FIX:
 ---
-DONE - Concurrent server problems (server add new client)
-- Input file for client from args
+DONE - Concurrent server problems (server add new client) DONE - Input file for client from args
 - Input file accepting keys after reading input file DONE - Server recieve in args the ip
-- Client recieve in args the ip
+DONE - Client recieve in args the ip
 - Remove coins concurrent problem
 - Slave should try to kill master when it becomes the new master
 - Try to improve master timeout